sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

 run.calories = this.model.get("metricSummary").calories;
 ```

-Finally, if you're an avid runner you might have noticed that there's an important value missing from the Nike+ attributes, the average pace for the run in minutes per mile.
+Finally, if you're an avid runner you might have noticed that there's an important value missing from the Nike+ attributes: the average pace for the run in minutes per mile.
 We have the data to calculate it, so let's go ahead and add that as well.

 ``` {.javascript .numberLines}
 var secs = _(run.duration.split(":")).reduce(function(sum, num) {